Rui's (handsome) headshot

 • Sports.
 I play soccer and table tennis for fun and I am a fan of FC Barcelona.

 • Watching movies & making pop culture references.
+One of my favorite Youtube channels is Cinema Therapy.

 • Music.
 I used to play accordion and alto saxophone because of Chinese parenting.